ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

 ## Valkey StatefulSet

-Since Gitea's Valkey instance keeps its state stored, it has to be deployed with a `StatefulSet`:
+Since Forgejo's Valkey instance stores state, it has to be deployed with a `StatefulSet`:

 1. Create a `cache-valkey.statefulset.yaml` file under the `resources` subfolder:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/cache-valkey/resources/cache-valkey.statefulset.yaml
+    $ touch $HOME/k8sprjs/forgejo/components/cache-valkey/resources/cache-valkey.statefulset.yaml
     ~~~

 2. Declare the `StatefulSet` resource for the Valkey instance in `resources/cache-valkey.statefulset.yaml`:

     ~~~yaml
-    # Gitea Valkey StatefulSet for a sidecar server pod
+    # Forgejo Valkey StatefulSet for a sidecar server pod
     apiVersion: apps/v1
     kind: StatefulSet